samiBendou/MathToolKitCPP/README.md

 ### Author : samiBendou

-### Last Update : 11/10/2018
+### Last Update : 30/10/2018

-### Current Version : 1.0
+### Current Version : 1.0.1

+## General overivew

-MathToolKit is C++ maths framework.
+MathToolKit is a C++ maths framework.
-It provides libraries that ease N-dimensional scientific calculation and simulation.
-Can be used in various domains such as applied maths, physics, economics...
-The framework can be used to produce quickly and easily efficient C++ code.

-- Linear algebra library (NAlgebra)

-- Differential equations solving library (NAnalysis)

-- Geometry library (NGeometry)

-- Designed to ease dynamic system simulation
+It introduces common mathematical abstractions such as matrix, vector, fields...

+It's designed to save time solving commons mathematical problems for engineering.

+Featuring :

-- High level syntax and functionality (numpy/Matlab like)
+- High level syntax and operators

+- Large range of operations

+- Lightweight code

 - Complete integration of STL

-- Highly serializable as string or std::vector
+- Template based implementation

 - Unit tested with googletest

+### Introduction

+MathToolKit contains multiples libraries providing API that ease N-dimensional scientific calculation and simulation.
+It's though for produce efficient numeric calculation with an intuitive syntax.
+It can be used in various domains such as cryptography, theoretical physics, finance...

+The documentation of the framework is currently contained in header files.

+### Compatibility

+- Written in C++11

+- Using CMake 3.12

 ## NAlgebra

+Linear algebra library providing vectors and matrix classes.

 #### Overview